-1. Parties to the Intercreditor Agreement
+I. Parties to the Intercreditor Agreement

 U.S. second lien intercreditors are generally executed by the first lien agent and the second lien agent and executed or acknowledged by the borrower and, sometimes, the guarantors.
-Depending on the flexibility negotiated by the borrower in the first lien credit agreement and second lien credit agreement, the intercreditor agreement may also allow for other future classes of first lien and second lien debt permitted by the credit agreements to accede to the intercreditor agreement.
+In the current market, intercreditor agreements frequently allow for representatives of future classes of first lien and second lien debt permitted by the debt documentation to accede to the intercreditor agreement.
 U.S. second lien intercreditors also typically allow for refinancings of the first lien and second lien debt.

 By contrast, the parties to European second lien intercreditors generally include a longer list of signatories.
-In addition to the first lien agent and lenders, the second lien agent and lenders and the obligors, the obligors' hedge providers, ancillary facility lenders, the lenders of intra-group loans, the lenders of shareholder loans and the security agent will execute a European-style intercreditor agreement.
-The longer list of parties to European second lien intercreditors is largely driven by the senior creditors' need to ensure that, after giving effect to the senior lenders' enforcement, the borrower group is free and clear of all claims (both secured and unsecured) against the borrower and guarantors coupled with a desire to ensure that any enforcement action by creditors is choreographed in a manner which maximises recoveries for the senior secured creditors (and thus indirectly for all creditors).
-It has become fairly common for refinancing and incremental debt to be permitted in European deals.
-European intercreditors typically require such debt to be subject to the intercreditor agreement even if (above a certain threshold amount and subject to negotiation) it is unsecured.
+In addition to the first lien agent and initial lenders, the second lien agent and initial lenders and the obligors, the obligors' hedge providers, ancillary facility lenders, the lenders of intra-group loans, the lenders of shareholder loans and the security agent will execute a European-style intercreditor agreement.
+The longer list of parties to European second lien intercreditors is largely driven by the senior creditors' desire to ensure that, after giving effect to the senior lenders' enforcement, the borrower group is free and clear of all claims (both secured and unsecured) against the borrower and guarantors coupled with a preference to ensure that any enforcement action by creditors is choreographed in a manner which maximises recoveries for the senior secured creditors (and thus indirectly for all creditors).
+It has become common for refinancing and incremental structural debt to be permitted in European deals.
+European intercreditors typically require such debt to be subject to the intercreditor agreement, although the treatment of unsecured debt can be subject to negotiation.

-Hedge obligations are generally included as first lien obligations (and sometimes also as second lien obligations) under U.S. second lien intercreditors, but hedge counterparties are not directly party to U.S. second lien intercreditors.
+Hedge obligations are generally included as first lien obligations under U.S. second lien intercreditors, but hedge counterparties are not directly party to U.S. second lien intercreditors.
 By accepting the benefits of the first priority lien of the first lien agent, the hedge counterparties receive the benefits of the first priority lien granted to the first lien agent on behalf of all first lien secured parties (including the hedge counterparties) and the hedge counterparties are deemed to agree that the first lien security interests are regulated by the intercreditor agreement and other loan documents.
-The hedge counterparties under U.S. second lien intercreditors in syndicated bank financings generally have neither the ability to direct enforcement actions nor the right to vote their outstanding claims (including any votes in respect of enforcement decisions).
+The hedge counterparties under U.S. intercreditors in syndicated bank financings generally have neither the ability to direct enforcement actions nor the right to vote their outstanding claims (including any votes in respect of enforcement decisions).
+Hedge counterparties protect their interests through the terms of their swap agreements with the borrower or guarantors such that a swap termination event occurs upon certain events (e.g., amendments to the hedge status under the intercreditor agreement, changes to distribution of collateral proceeds or termination of security).

 Cash management obligations (e.g., treasury, depository, overdraft, credit or debit card, electronic funds transfer and other cash management arrangements) are often included as first lien obligations under U.S. second lien intercreditors on terms similar to the terms relating to the hedge obligations.
-By contrast, European second lien intercreditors typically do not expressly contemplate cash management obligations.
-In European financings, the cash management providers would typically provide the cash management services through ancillary facilities - bilateral facilities provided by a lender in place of all or part of that lender's unutilised revolving facility commitment.
+Historically, European second lien intercreditors typically did not expressly contemplate cash management obligations, although this position is increasingly negotiated.
+In European financings, the cash management providers that are initial lenders would typically provide the cash management services through ancillary facilities - bilateral facilities provided by a lender in place of all or part of that lender's unutilised revolving facility commitment.
 Ancillary facilities are not a traditional feature of U.S. credit facilities, although increasingly common.
 The providers of ancillary facilities would be direct signatories of a European second lien intercreditor.